BMT Project

 Committee Members attend a wide array of official and unofficial events, related to the project, to voice our POV and hear community perspectives.

 NOTE – The BMT project has attracted the attention and concern of many groups.
 There has been a collective pushback against the EDC’s process, timeline and plan.
-We see that this is starting to have an effect.
+This is starting to have an effect.
 Involvement is key to a thoughtfully planned BMT redevelopment.

 Overview